Skip to content

 American Goldfinch

-The American goldfinch is a type of bird that is found in North America.
+The American goldfinch is a type of bird found in North America.

-During the breeding season, which is when they mate and lay eggs, the American goldfinch can be found in an area ranging from mid-Alberta in Canada to North Carolina in the United States.
-In the winter, when the weather gets colder, the American goldfinch migrates to a different region.
+When they mate and lay eggs during the breeding season, the American goldfinch can be found in areas ranging from mid-Alberta in Canada to North Carolina in the United States.
+When the weather gets colder in the winter, the American goldfinch migrates to a different region.

-They move from just south of the Canada–United States border and travel all the way down to Mexico.
+They move from just south of the Canada–United States border and travel down to Mexico.

 During the breeding season, the American goldfinch feeds on insects and seeds from plants like sunflowers and thistles.

 These food sources are abundant in the areas where they breed, providing them with the necessary nutrients for reproduction and raising their young.
-However, during the winter, these insects and plants may not be readily available in their breeding grounds.
+However, these insects and plants may not be readily available in their breeding grounds during the winter.

 KingdomAnimalia